sayak2357/simpleCaptcha/README.md

 4) execute driver code by running simpleCaptcha() in commandline or in jupyter notebook

-5) This project contains the .ipynb file which can be opened using jupyter notebook
+5) This project has a simpleCaptcha.ipynb file which contains the entire code of the project written using jupyter notebook